kctolli/Resume/README.md

 - Developed a data website using R, Rmds and Yaml
 - Explored different datasets to determine viable information
 - Visualized the data to make the data easily understood

-### Self Driving Car

-BYU - Idaho, Computer Science and Engineering

-N/A

-2020

-- Designed and assembled electronic circuits
-- Programmed Motor Control on Arduino with Embedded C
-- Setup Raspberry Pi for Deep Learning and Computer Vision